Student Rental Accommodation

 Guests

 You are responsible for the behaviour of the guests in your room.
 Guests are allowed for a maximum of 3 nights at one time, but need to be registered.
 To book your guests in, please sign the appropriate forms at Reception.
 This is a Fire Safety requirement issued by your University.
 Communal Area & Kitchen.
-A daily cleaning service is provided in the common areas.
-In Kitson a weekly cleaning service is provided in the common areas.
+A daily cleaning service is provided in the common areas (applicable only to Residents).
 Please note we expect all of the equipment we provide to be left with the property in working order.
 If not, you may be charged.

 Doors